zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/load-data/load-data.md

 	  ![Click on Tools, then Database Actions](images/launchdbactions.png)

-2. On the login screen, enter the username MOVIEWORK, then click the blue **Next** button.
+2. On the login screen, enter the username MOVIESTREAM, then click the blue **Next** button.

 3. Enter the password for the MOVIESTREAM user you set up in the previous lab.